Below, I will show you the steps for enabling HTTPS in just a few short steps, for free, utilizing Cloudflare.

 Quick Note: If you try your site in Internet Explorer and get a message that some of your content is insecure, it is likely an outdated plugin causing the issue.
-Either disable the outdated plugin or install this one additional plugin and that should fix the issue: SSL Insecure Content Fixer.
+Either disable the outdated plugin or install this one additional plugin and that should fix the issue: Really Simple SSL.

 Add HTTPS URL To Google Search Console and Analytics

 Now that your content is properly displaying via HTTPS, you will need to add the new version of your URL to Google Search Console and Google Analytics.

 Login to Google Search Console and click on “Add a Property” and input the https version of your site.